MicrosoftDocs/azure-devops-docs/docs/pipelines/process/environments.md

 ### Why do I get the error "Job XXXX: Environment XXXX could not be found.
 The environment does not exist or has not been authorized for use"?

-There are several the possible reasons for the failure.
+There are several possible reasons for the failure.

 - [Runtime parameters](runtime-parameters.md) don't work when creating environments, because the parameters are expanded only at run time.
 You can use [variables](./variables.md?tabs=yaml%2cbatch&view=azure-devops&preserve-view=true) to create an environment or use [templateContext to pass properties to templates](template-parameters.md#use-templatecontext-to-pass-properties-to-templates).